-The most common mistake people make when building an ETL system–or arguably any technology project–is that they jump into writing code and buying technology solutions before thinking through the needs of their organization.
+The most common mistake people make when building an ETL system – or arguably any technology project – is that they jump into buying technology and writing code before thinking through the needs of their organization.

+Before you start building your ETL architecture, consider some fundamental questions.
 What sources do you need to extract data from?
 What warehousing technology are you using?
 What’s the analytical skill level within your organization?
 Why is this project important to your overarching company goals?
-These are the questions that determine your overall data architecture, a necessary outline to establish prior to starting your project.
+The answers to these questions should help you determine your overall data architecture, a necessary outline to establish prior to starting your project.

 To Lockhart, architecture is the vision and the planning toward that vision.

-Here are the things you should be thinking about when designing your ETL architecture:
+Here are five things you should do when designing your ETL architecture:

 - Understand your organizational requirements